Spontaneous symmetry-breaking in optomechanical cavity

-Though such a fingerprint of the spontaneous symmetry breaking as the divergence of the critical susceptibility does not reveal itself in the optomechanical output of the system, the spectrum of the optomechanical signal is affected by an essential modification of the frequency and damping of the modes of the doublet caused by the symmetry breaking.
-As an example we give an expression for $|B(k,k_L)|$ calculated at $k_L=\omega_0/c$ and keeping the lowest term in $\Omega$,$\tau$, and $t$, which reads (see SI)
+The absence of singularity associated with the symmetry breaking in the output signal does not mean that there is no manifestation of this phenomenon in it.
+In reality, the spectrum of the optomechanical signal is appreciably affected by the modification of frequency and damping of the modes of the doublet caused by the symmetry breaking.
+As an example we give an expression for $|B(k,k_L)|$ calculated at $k_L=\omega_0/c$ and keeping the lowest terms in $\Omega$, $\tau$, and $t$, which reads (see Appendix)

 We compare this expression with that where $(\Omega^2-\Omega_0^2)^2+\gamma_0^2\Omega^2$ is replaced with $|(\Omega-\Omega_0+i\gamma_0/2) (\Omega+\Omega_0+i\gamma_0/2)|^2=(\Omega^2-\Omega_0^2)^2+\gamma_0^2(\Omega^2+\Omega_0^2)/2+\gamma_0^4/16$, the latter corresponding to the frequencies and dampings of the doublet modes calculated neglecting the spontaneous symmetry breaking.
 Such a comparison is presented in Fig.\ref{f5}.
 It is cleanly seen that, far from the summery breaking point, at $t=4t_0$, (a), the optomechanical signal is hardly affected by the symmetry breaking phenomenon while approaching the transition, at $t/\tau^2=1.4t_0$, (b), and further on, at $t/\tau^2=0.65t_0$, (c), the impact is appreciable.